Skip to content

 Skybox

 Skybox is a technique for representing an infinite background in 3D space.
-It is rendered by creating a SkyBox object and assigning it to the skybox property of the camera view (View3D).
+It is rendered by creating a SkyBox object and assigning it to the skybox property of a View3D.

 1. Basic Usage

-Unlike general meshes, SkyBox is not added to the Scene but is connected directly to View3D.
+Unlike general meshes, a SkyBox is not added to the Scene but is connected directly to a View3D.

 javascript